Top 10 Places to Visit in Cusco Peru

 Nowadays, the Plaza de Armas is surrounded by imposing religious buildings and other inca-colonial constructions that you should not forget to visit.

-Also known as the Temple of the Sun, it was a sacred place to the Inca civilization where gold ornaments adorned the whole structure in honor of the Sun God, Inti.
+Also known as the Temple of the Sun, the Coricancha was a sacred place to the Inca civilization where gold ornaments adorned the whole structure in honor of the Sun God, Inti.
 Unfortunately, the temple was sacked and all of those relics were lost during colonization.

-During Inca times, it was the principal worship temple of the region.
-Due to the Spanish conquest, most of its structure was destroyed, and the site was designated to Juan Pizarro, who then donated it to the Dominicans that later built the Santo Domingo Convent on top of its remains.
+During Inca times, it was the region’s main worship temple.
+Due to the Spanish conquest, most of its structure was destroyed, and the site was designated to Juan Pizarro, who then donated it to the Dominicans who later built the Santo Domingo Convent on top of its remains.

 If you’re in Cusco, the San Blas neighborhood is one of the attractions within the historic center that you definitely can’t miss.
 This is the oldest barrio in Cusco and comprises a beautiful colonial architecture with cobbled stone streets from edge to edge.

-Besides, San Blas is also known as the Artisan Neighborhood of Cusco since it holds the most renowned artists of the region, art galleries, workshops, coffee shops and local clothing designers.
+Besides, San Blas is also known as the Artisan Neighborhood of Cusco since it holds the most renowned artists in the region, art galleries, workshops, coffee shops, and local clothing designers.
 Therefore, if you’re looking for the best souvenir to take home this is the place to go!

 There’s a lot to visit in the beautiful neighborhood, which is why we have gathered four of the unmissable attractions within the artisan hub: